DefinitelyNotHB/FlappyBird-Clone/README.md

 # FlappyBird-Clone
-A FlappyBird clone I made using vanilla Java
+Simple FlappyBird game built in Java using Swing.